 Under no circumstances should curly hair ever be brushed when it’s dry.
 Not only will this create frizz, but it can also damage the hair and ruin the curl pattern.

 Due to the natural bends in the hair, the brush will resist the curl pattern and lead to breakage.

 Instead, always comb textured hair while wet with a wide-toothed comb, preferably with conditioner to create more slippage and detangle any knots.
 When combing out knots, always start at the bottom and work your way up to the root of the hair.
 You will immediately notice that the comb will easily glide down the hair with no hitches.

 Curly hair is glorious, but patience with drying is golden.
 Natural curls like to be left alone when drying—any kind of disruption during drying can just lead to more frizz.

 Feeding the hair does not necessarily mean that you plaster avocado on your client’s head—though it does work wonders.
 Instead, it’s more about extracting the benefits of a product.

 Natural ingredients among hair products is a common concern within the hair care industry.
 Find a brand that fits your client’s needs in the gentlest, most effective way.

 The best ingredients for hair care often come from nature but can also be synthetic.
 You may even want to hunt for gentle alternatives, such as sodium laureth sulfate or TEA lauryl sulfate, if all natural products prove less than satisfactory.

 Curly hair can take on a life of its own.
-Once you learn the ins and outs of what textured hair really needs, the easier caring for clients with this hair type becomes.
+Once you learn the ins and outs of what textured hair really needs, it will be easier caring for clients with this hair type.